 Winterize Your Home

 Whatever your budget, there are a number of things you can do to prepare your home for the winter.
-Winter-proofing not only keeps you comfortable during the cold winter months, but also saves you money and provides peace of mind.
-Here are seven tips to get your home winter-ready:
+Winter-proofing not only keeps you comfortable during the cold winter months but also saves you money and provides peace of mind.
+Here are 8 tips to get your home winter-ready:

-Investing in a standby generator requires planning, however, it’s one of the best ways to winter-proof your home.
+Our 8th tip is to invest in a standby generator.
+A standby generator is one of the best ways to winter-proof your home.
 During power outages, keeping your electricity running means that you don’t have to worry about frozen water pipes or the added expense of hotel stays because your home is too cold to safely stay in.
-A permanently-installed standby generator is connected to an external fuel source like natural gas and will kick in automatically, even when you’re not home.
+A permanently-installed standby generator is connected to an external fuel source like natural gas or propane and will kick on automatically, even when you’re not home.

-Preparing your home for winter saves you money and the headache of dealing with damage that could have been prevented.
-Even with all the winter prep, unforeseen issues can pop up.
+Winterizing your home is a great way to stay one step ahead and reduce potential costs associated with the winter months.
+Still, unforeseen things can occur.
 If your home does suffer significant damage, make sure to document the damage for insurance purposes with photos and videos.